Sergei Mirkin: Career and research

 Mirkin conducted his postdoctoral studies at the Institute of Molecular Genetics with Maxim Frank-Kamenetskii, a biophysicist.
 This work culminated with the discovery of the three-stranded H-DNA structure.
 Mirkin moved to the US as a Fogarty International Fellow in 1989 and joined the faculty of the Department of Genetics at University of Illinois Chicago (UIC) in 1990.
 He worked at UIC until 2006 rising to the rank of Professor of Biochemistry and Molecular Genetics.
 In 2007, he joined Tufts University as a professor and the White Family Chair in Biology.

-Mirkin’s major contributions to science include discovering of the first multi-stranded DNA structure (H-DNA); detection of dynamic non-B DNA structures, including DNA cruciforms and triplexes in vivo; establishing that structure-prone DNA repeats stall DNA replication driving their expansions that are responsible for numerous hereditary diseases in humans; and unraveling the mechanisms and consequences of transcription-replication collisions in vivo.
+Mirkin’s major contributions to science include discovering of the first multi-stranded DNA structure (H-DNA); detection of dynamic non-B DNA structures, including DNA cruciforms and triplexes in vivo; discovery that replication through trinucleotide repeats is compromised due to their unusual structures resulting in trinucleotide repeat disorder and unraveling the mechanisms and consequences of transcription-replication collisions in vivo.